Do you need help choosing the right hiking boots?

 The "ready-to-wear" insoles and the preformed insoles, be careful not to confuse them:

-The so-called "ready-to-wear" insoles are either deodorizing or antibacterial insoles, or shock absorbing insoles, or insoles that are aerated to be more breathable than the insoles sold, by default, in the shoes.
+The so-called "ready-to-wear" insoles are either deodorizing or antibacterial insoles, shock-absorbing insoles, or insoles that are ventilated to be more breathable than the insoles sold, by default, with the shoes.

-The non-deformablepreformed insoles are those that will effectively correct the plantar support of your feet: and therefore, those that I recommend.
+The non-deformable preformed insoles will effectively correct the plantar support of your feet: and, therefore, those that I recommend.

 I will present here two types of insoles, and it's up to you to try them out and feel what best suits the shape of your feet.

-The 3 Feet insoles are designed to adapt to the three different types of arch: high, mid and low in order to meet the support needs of each morphology.
+The 3 Feet insoles are designed to adapt to the three different types of arch: high, mid, and low to meet each morphology's support needs.

-As a result, the whole posture is improved: the alignment of the body is better, as well as the stability thanks to a good distribution of the supports.
+As a result, the whole posture is improved: the body's alignment is better, as well as the stability, thanks to a good distribution of the supports.